corespark-io/community/README.md

 ## **License**

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+As we want this community project to always be free and open, we opted to license this repository under the GNU Affero General Public License (AGPLv3).
+See the [LICENSE](./LICENSE) file for more details.